-Environmental, Social and Governance; issues relating to Environmental responsibility, Social responsibility, and corporate Governance.
+Environmental responsibility, Social responsibility and corporate Governance.

 EU Consolidated Financial Sanctions List

 The consolidated list of persons, groups and entities subject to EU financial sanctions.
 Restrictive measures (sanctions) are an essential tool in the EU's common foreign and security policy (CFSP), through which the EU can intervene where necessary to prevent conflict or respond to emerging or current crises.
 They are intended to bring about a change in policy or activity by targeting non-EU countries, as well as entities and individuals, responsible for the malign behaviour at stake.